GEO & AI Search

 The Fundamental Shift: Keywords → Questions → Intent

 In GEO, AI doesn't search for keywords—it answers questions.
 When someone asks ChatGPT "What CRM should I use for my 10-person marketing agency?", the AI doesn't look for pages optimized for "best CRM software."
+It looks for content that actually answers that specific question comprehensively.

 SEO Approach